Bilastine

-Bilastine is an antihistamine medication used to treat hives (urticaria) and inflammation of the eye (allergic conjunctivitis) caused by an allergy.
+Bilastine is an antihistamine medication used to treat hives (urticaria), allergic rhinitis and itchy inflamed eyes (allergic conjunctivitis) caused by an allergy.
 It is a second-generation antihistamine and takes effect by selectively inhibiting the histamine H1 receptor, preventing these allergic reactions.
 Bilastine has an effectiveness similar to cetirizine, fexofenadine, and desloratadine.
-It was originally developed in Spain by FAES Farma.

-Bilastine is sold by several pharmaceutical companies under the brand names shown in the table.
-Bilastine is approved in the European Union for the symptomatic treatment of allergic conjunctivitis and urticaria.
-It is not approved for any use in the United States.
+Bilastine was discovered by the Spanish firm FAES Farma and received its first approval in the European Union in 2010 for the symptomatic treatment of allergic rhinoconjunctivitis and urticaria.
+It is also approved in Canada and Australia.
+As of 2023, it remained unapproved for any use in the United States, although Hikma Pharmaceuticals had agreed in 2021 to begin the FDA approval process.

 Evidence has shown that bilastine is effective in treating skin and eye symptoms of allergic reactions, improving patient's quality of life.
-Bilastine meets the treatment criteria for allergic rhinitis, as published by the European Academy of Allergy and Clinical Immunology (EAACI) and the Allergic Rhinitis and its Impact of Asthma (ARIA) initiative.
+Bilastine meets the treatment criteria for allergic rhinitis, as published by the European Academy of Allergy and Clinical Immunology (EAACI) and the Allergic Rhinitis and its Impact on Asthma (ARIA) initiative.

 Medical uses

 Allergic rhinoconjunctivitis

-The clinical efficacy of bilastine in allergic rhinitis (AR) and urticaria has been assessed in 10 clinical assays in which over 4,600 patients were involved.
-All of them compared bilastine with placebo and another second generation antihistamine with confirmed efficacy (active comparator).
+The clinical effectiveness of bilastine in treating allergic rhinitis (AR) and urticaria has been evaluated in 10 clinical trials, involving over 4,600 patients.
+In each study, bilastine was compared with a placebo and another second-generation antihistamine with established efficacy (active comparator).

 Allergic rhinitis

 The studies on SAR were double-blind, placebo-controlled, parallel-group involving male and female patients over 12 year of age with symptomatic disease at the beginning of the study.
-Nasal symptoms (sneezing, rhinorrhea, nasal itching and congestion) were assessed both before treatment and during treatment period on a daily basis.
-Non nasal symptoms (itchy eye, watery eye, itchy ear and palate) were also assessed according to a 0–3 scale, so that the Total Symptoms Score (TSS) and other related parameters could clearly reflect daily evolution of SAR in each patient and treatment group.
-Parameters such as quality of life and discomfort were also assessed, and in the same way the type and frequency of AE, tolerability and general safety of treatment were registered.
+Nasal symptoms (sneezing, rhinorrhea, nasal itching, and congestion) were assessed both before treatment and during treatment period on a daily basis.
+Non-nasal symptoms (itchy eye, watery eye, itchy ear, and palate) were also assessed according to a 0–3 scale, so that the Total Symptoms Score (TSS) and other related parameters could clearly reflect daily evolution of SAR in each patient and treatment group.
+Parameters such as quality of life and discomfort were also assessed, and in the same way the type and frequency of adverse effects, tolerability and general safety of treatment were registered.
 In this SAR studies the daily oral administration during 14 days of bilastine proves to have the same efficacy as the administration of cetirizine and desloratadine.